GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Model Atmospheres Analysis

 The stellar parameters used in this study are adopted from the GRACES analysis by \citet[][T$_{\rm{eff} } = 5391 \pm 133$ K, logg $=1.87\pm0.10$]{Sestito23}.
 To briefly summarize, the effective temperature is estimated based on the color-temperature relationship derived by \citet[][]{Mucciarelli21}.
 This relationship is based on the Infrared Flux Method introduced by \citet{Gonzalez09} and adapted to the {\it Gaia} EDR3 photometry.
 The surface gravity is determined by applying the Stefan-Boltzmann equation, inferred assuming a flat mass distribution between 0.5 to 0.8 $\msun$.
 These calculations rely on several factors: 1) the de-reddened photometry\footnote{Extinction is from the 3D map of \citet{Green19}.
 To convert from the E(B-V) map to {\it Gaia} extinction coefficients, the $\rm A_V/E(B-V)= 3.1$ \citep{Schultz75} and the $\rm A_G/A_V = 0.85926$, $\rm A_{BP} /A_V = 1.06794$, $\rm A_{RP} /A_V = 0.65199$ relations \citep{Marigo08,Evans18} are used.}; 2) the distance to the star, which is estimated to be $3.30\pm0.27$ kpc \citep{Sestito23}; and 3) a metallicity \citep[taken as $\FeH =-2.0\pm0.1$,][]{Sestito23}.
 Uncertainties on the stellar parameters are derived using a Monte Carlo simulation.

-A first estimate of the microturbulence velocity (v$_{\rm{micro}}$) was calculated using the relation provided by \citet{Mashonkina17}.
-However, that value was slightly revised to $1.5\kms$ to achieve a flatter distribution in the abundances from the Fe\ione{} lines, A(Fe\ione) vs. the reduced equivalent width.
+The microturbulence velocity (v$_{\rm{micro}}$) is obtained spectroscopically achieving a flatter distribution in the abundances from the Fe\ione{} lines, A(Fe\ione)\footnote{A(X)~$= 12 + \rm{Log}( N_X/N_H)$} vs. the reduced equivalent width.
+This gives a v$_{\rm{micro}} =1.5\pm0.1\kms$.